 What Does Google Mean by ‘Helpful Content’?

-Helpful content is content written to aid the human reading it.
-If you’re writing with the primary aim of ranking on search engines, then your content may be unhelpful and your rankings won’t improve.
+Helpful content is content created to aid the human reading or viewing it.
+If you’re developing content with the primary aim of ranking on search engines and in AI, then your site may be unhelpful to real people and your rankings are unlikely to improve.

-Real people use search engines to help them answer questions: how do I create this recipe?
+Real people use search engines and AI to find answers to questions: How do I make this meal?
 What’s the best car on the market?
-Does the iPhone have face recognition?
 What are some ideas for birthday gifts?
 Where can I buy this product?
 Helpful content addresses these questions and answers them fully and accurately, even anticipating follow-up questions.

-Websites with helpful content leave the user feeling satisfied because they’ve had an easy time finding the information they needed.
+Websites with helpful content leave the user feeling satisfied because they’ve been able to easily find the information they need.
+Helpful content helps build trust, move users towards making a purchase, and improves business reputation.

 How to Create Helpful Content

-The first step to providing helpful content on your website is to know who you’re providing it for.
+The first step to creating helpful content is to know who you’re providing it for.
 Who is your audience?
 What do they want?
 How does your product or service help them?

 Choose Format

-What is the best, most helpful content for your users to consume?
+Consider the best, most helpful content format for your users.
 Do they like text?
 Would video be more appropriate?
-Perhaps lots of graphics and imagery is the way to go, or do you need to pare it back?
+Perhaps lots of graphics and imagery is the way to go?
 Again, knowing your audience is key here, and while one person might find a step-by-step written guide helpful, another may prefer a “show don’t tell” method.

 Get the Length Right

 The length of your content will very much depend on the subject and, again, your audience.
 A guide to a complex topic isn’t going to be very helpful if it’s only a couple of hundred words long.
-On the flip side, creating a 50-minute video describing the candle you sell also isn’t helpful.
+On the flip side, creating a 50-minute video describing a single candle you sell is going to mostly be bloat.

-Remember: your content is created to answer questions that a user has, and to provide information that they find useful.
+Remember: your content should be there to answer the user’s questions, and to provide information that they find useful.
 Content that’s too long is boring and repetitive, and may be hard to extract relevant details from.
-Content that’s too short may not have enough information to be valuable.
+Content that’s too short may not hold enough information to be valuable.

 Think About Language